me11203sci/Application-For-Tunes/README.md

 While there are many ways to skin the cat per say, we reccomend using the [Mamba](https://github.com/mamba-org/mamba) project for quick and frictionless experience.
-After installing [miniforge](https://github.com/conda-forge/miniforge) begin by cloning the repository to your machine (assuming SSH, which you can set up by following [this](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) tutorial) and entering the resulting directory using:
+After installing [miniforge](https://github.com/conda-forge/miniforge) and opening Miniforge Prompt, begin by cloning the repository to your machine (assuming SSH, which you can set up by following [this](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) tutorial) and entering the resulting directory using:

 ```
 git clone git@github.com:me11203sci/Application-For-Tunes.git